asoffer/hop/README.md

 In the future we intend to provide significant long-term support, but in a somewhat unconventional way: Jasmin will never make guarantees of either API stability or ABI stability.
 While we aim to make API changes unobtrusive, we will add, change, or remove APIs.
-This enables us to make to always be able to provide the best possible software for our users.
+This enables us to always be able to provide the best possible software for our users.

 Though any change can be a breaking change, we aim to advertize the potential breakge (e.g., removing a public function).
 Moreover, we aim to make such